Merlin's Whisper: Enabling Efficient Reasoning in Large Language Models via Black-box Persuasive Prompting: Experimental Details

 \subsection{Details of Main Results}

-Table~\ref{tab:main-detail-dpsk} and \ref{tab:main-detail-qwen} present additional experimental results on the DeepSeek-R1-Distill-Qwen series and Qwen3-4B, respectively.
-Across four reasoning benchmarks, \method consistently achieves an average compression ratio of $77\%$--$81\%$ on the DeepSeek-R1-Distill-Qwen series.
-Notably, for simple GSM8K questions, \method achieves a $2.5\times$--$2.7\times$ reduction in token usage.
-Similarly, \method demonstrates substantial efficiency gains on Qwen3-4B, achieving a $3.3\times$ token reduction on GSM8K and an average $1.7\times$ reduction across all four benchmarks.
-These results underscore the effectiveness of \method in improving inference efficiency, yielding a relative increase in response efficiency of $25\%$--$32\%$ compared with existing baselines.
+Table~\ref{tab:main-detail-dpsk} and \ref{tab:main-detail-qwen} present additional results on the DeepSeek-R1-Distill-Qwen and Qwen3 series, respectively.
+Due to budget constraints, we do not include results of \texttt{GEPA} in this comparison.
+Across four reasoning benchmarks, \method consistently achieves an average compression ratio of $\bf{77\%}$--$\bf{81\%}$ on the DeepSeek-R1-Distill-Qwen series.
+Notably, for simple GSM8K questions, \method achieves a $\bf{2.5\times}$--$\bf{2.7\times}$ reduction in token usage.
+Similarly, \method demonstrates substantial efficiency gains on the Qwen3 model series, achieving a $\bf{3.3\times}$--$\bf{3.7\times}$ token reduction on GSM8K and an up to $\bf{1.7\times}$ average token reduction across all four benchmarks.
+These results underscore the effectiveness of \method in improving LRM efficiency.